 On this two-part episode, we talk with several people from El Paso about that day, about what has transpired in the year that has passed, about how life has and hasn’t changed along the border—politically, culturally, and spiritually.

-In part two, we’re joined by Dylan Corbett and Marisa Limón Garza of the Hope Border Institute in El Paso, and by Bishop Mark Seitz of the El Paso Diocese.
+In part two, assistant editor Griffin Oleynick, and audience development director Milton Javier Bravo are joined by Dylan Corbett and Marisa Limón Garza of the Hope Border Institute in El Paso, and Bishop Mark Seitz of the El Paso Diocese sits down with Commonweal's editor Dominic Preziosi.
 Catch up on part one here.

 For further reading: